 Alan van Giessen

-Mr. Houle is the Director of the department of chemistry teaching laboratories with concentration on general and analytical chemistry.
+Thomas Houle is the Director of the department of chemistry teaching laboratories with a concentration on general and analytical chemistry.

-Ms. Jayathilake joined the chemistry department of Mount Holyoke college in fall 2008 after receiving her Ph.D. in physical chemistry.
-Since then, she has taught courses and associated laboratory components in general chemistry and physical chemistry.
-In addition to teaching, Jayathilake enjoys performing research with students on synthesis, characterization and assembly of metal nano particles.
+Himali Jayathilake joined the MHC Chemistry Department in Fall 2008 after receiving her Ph.D. in physical chemistry.
+She has taught courses and associated laboratory components in both general chemistry and physical chemistry.
+In addition to teaching, Jayathilake enjoys performing research with students on synthesis, characterization and assembly of metal nano-particles.

 Laurie Lentz-Marino earned her Master's, MA Chemistry in 2001 from MHC, under Dr. Cotter in organometallic chemistry and her BA in Biology from Temple University.
 She strives to update and adapt real world applicable exercises in biochemistry labs.
 She is the co-author along with Dr. Stephanie Seneff, an MIT professor of computer science, on three papers both concerning sulfur biochemistry in nutrition.

 Gary J. Snyder

 Gary Snyder's research focuses on the synthesis and spectroscopic detection of new molecules.
 Several years ago, in collaboration with Jakob Wirz (Univ.
 Basel), Snyder and a former Univ. of Chicago graduate student, Dan McMasters, succeeded in making the only known Kekulé biradical.
 By using a new ab initio computational method, RASSCF-RASPT2, Snyder has since identified several other small hydrocarbons that should also leave two π-electrons unpaired and prefer to exist in a paramagnetic form.